 The final stage of the process.
-As we approach the launch date, training can be begin to help get you acquainted with site management.
+As we approach the launch date, training (if requested in the project scope) can be begin to help get you acquainted with site management.

 After kicking the tires, we launch the site and address any minor issues that may appear.
 Then, it’s time to keep the site optimized and relevant to grow your business through Growth Driven Design and Inbound Marketing.

 I have been working with Red Barn Design for 10 years to develop client websites ranging from 5 page introductory sites to 150 page content-rich sites.
 In every case they have delivered outstanding design and powerful programming.
 Rick and Sally contribute strategic thinking to the projects and are extremely responsive – during the project and also afterwards.
 In every way they have met or exceeded my expectations.
 I highly recommend their service.“Dan HinmonHinmon Agency